bugout-dev/github-demo/README.md

 - Allow users to check off items from that list one by one
 - Refuse to progress to completion until all manual actions were complete

+## Build you Bugout environment!

+At first we setup check list CI tool and then we will add Locust code analyzer.

 ### Install Bugout GitHub Bot